 Temporary Dental Cement

-Put that weapon of a machete down.
+Put that machete down.
 You do not want to be using a blade that big to cut out a relatively small splinter.
 If you’re going to do a surgical procedure outside of an operating room, at least have some of the proper tools to do the job.

 When in doubt, stitching up a wound with sutures is still the safest way to go to make sure it holds properly.

-Other things you’ll need that are pretty self-explanatory:
+Other things you’ll need for your prepper first aid kit that are pretty self-explanatory:

 - Reusable surgical gowns